DGovi/DataStructures/README.md

-# LinkedList
+# Data structures

+This repo is used to implement some of the common datastrutres such as:
-Singly LinkedList and Doubly LinkedList from scratch using inheritance
+ * Singly LinkedList and Doubly LinkedList